 There isnt anything really spectacular about this, Its a run of the mill skunk brush.
 I noticed it gives a streaky finish with thicker foundations, its ok for applying super pigmented blushes and liquid highlighter.

 I love this brush!
-I usually use the Sonia Kashuk Flat Top Multi-Purpose brush for applying foundation which gives me a more flawless full coverage (doll-like) look, but I wanted to try a stippling brush for a more natural everyday look.
-This gives me exactly what I was looking for: a light, airbrush application that covers discoloration and some of my acne scars.
-This (the Sonia Kashuk Highlighting brush at Target stores) doesn't really cover blemishes and deep acne scars, but stippling brushes aren't really meant for full coverage.
 For $12.99 it's amazing and definitely comparable to the MAC #187 (the #187 seems stiffer than this one which can be a good or a bad thing).
-The #187 seems more ideal because (based on observation) it seems to have a narrower brush head which is better for hard to reach places like the nose or the temples, but for $30 dollars less I'm not complaining!
+The #187 seems more ideal, because it seems to have a narrower brush head which is better for hard to reach places like the nose or the temples, but for $30 dollars less I'm not complaining!

 FULL PROCEDURE: Stipple the foundation onto your brush, only covering the white hairs while lightly stippling the foundation onto the brush.Then you stipple it on your face, lightly not touching the black hairs.
-Don't swirl afterwards.
-If you swirl with the stippling brush then you're undoing the airbrushed effect.
-The whole point of a stippling brush is to mimic the dots and points or digital pixel technique of an airbrush machine.
-Hence, the beautiful airbrushed look!
-When you really need to blend it out, do so with a flat top for more coverage.
-I hope this makes sense.
+Now swirl the brush, blend out with a wet sponge or with a denser brush.

-Overall, It's not flimsy, it's perfect for stippling on foundation.
+Overall, It's not flimsy, it stipples on foundation decently.
 The bristles are sturdy, yet soft.
-I would definitely buy this again but I have a feeling I won't need to.
+I would definitely buy this again, but I have a feeling I won't need to.
 I thought I wouldn't be able to use this with full coverage foundations, however it works great with both ELDW and Revlon Colorstay.
-It's really a great buy!

 Oh hell no. This thing sheds like crazy.
 At first I didnt notice but my s/o would tell me I have a hair on my face and it was everytime I used this brush.
 Then I started to nice it leaving more hairs on my face and left me trying to swipe them off only adding more on y face,so then I was left picking them off after I took time to apply my makeup.
 What a pain.
 I can't use this brush for ANYTHING since it sheds no matter what on me.
 No thanks! and oh yeah I purchased this due to most of her brushes being fairly reviewed on here.This was my first experiance with any Sonia brushes and the experiance was so awful it leaves my sceptical to try any others.